adisa404/react-node-mongodb/my-app/README.md

 ### Axios interceptors

-used to intercept requests and responses if an error occures we log it in one place
+used to intercept requests and responses if an error occures we log it in one place.
+The point of this is to log unexpected errors in one place and not pulute the code and try catch blocks

 axios.interceptors.response.use() - takes 2 params
 2 params - 2 functions that will be called